Undergraduate studies in Sociology

 Students should begin by asking themselves if they are interested in: different groups and how individuals and/or groups interact? learning about social problems/issues? developing social policies? helping people who are disadvantaged?

 Students should then review both the course requirements for sociology majors or minors and discern whether or not they have a general interest in sociology courses.
-The Department of Sociology’s focus on diversity and inequality is reflected in the courses that are offered, and some of the undergraduate electives we offer in sociology are below.
-To see a full list of courses offered each term, visit the University's schedule of courses.
+Some of the undergraduate electives we regularly offer in sociology are below.
+(To see a full list of courses offered each term, visit the University's schedule of courses.)

-What degrees in sociology are available at the University of Louisville?
+What graduate degrees in sociology are available at the University of Louisville?